splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 weight: 2
 ---

-Now that we have the OpenTelemetry Collector is installed.
-Let's take a look at extensions for the OpenTelemetry Collector.
+Now that we have the OpenTelemetry Collector installed, let's take a look at extensions for the OpenTelemetry Collector.

 Extensions are optional and available primarily for tasks that do not involve processing telemetry data.
 Examples of extensions include health monitoring, service discovery, and data forwarding.